nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-renderer.md

 The interface of a `CellRenderer` is as follows.
 (The structure of `CellRenderer` interface can be found at [types.d.ts](https://github.com/nhn/tui.grid/blob/master/packages/toast-ui.grid/src/renderer/types.d.ts).)
 * `constructor`
-    The constructor function is called when the cell element (`TD`) is added to the DOM.
+    The constructor function is called when the cell element (`<td>`) is added to the DOM.
 Generally, it serves the purpose of storing the root element as the instance member, and such members can be accessed using `getElement()` and `getValue()` methods.
 The object passed ino the constructor function as parameter is identical to that of `CellEditor` interface, and is as follows.

 | Property | Type | Return Type |
 |--------|--------|--------|